pschaus/LINFO1121/source/part1/ex1.rst

 Exercise 1.1.1
 """"""""""""""

 Define what an abstract data type (ADT) is.
-In java, is it better to describe an ADT by a class or an interface?
+In Java, is it better to describe an ADT by a class or an interface?
 Why?

 .. answer::

     Page 64 of the book.
-In java, we use an interface, because a class is either
+In Java, we use an interface, because a class either:

-    * useless because it is completely abstract (it might as well be replaced by an interface)
+    * is useless because it is completely abstract (it might as well be replaced by an interface)
     * already imposes a method to implement the ADT.

     There are some cases where you want to use an abstract class rather than an interface.
     For example, to reuse code that we know to be common to all possible implementations.

-    A practical example: an abstract class could implement ``isEmpty()`` from from ``size()`` (``return size() == 0``).
-But since java 8, we can also have a default implementation of methods in interfaces so that is not totally true.
+    A practical example: an abstract class could implement ``isEmpty()`` from ``size()`` (``return size() == 0``).
+But since Java 8, we can also have default implementations of methods in interfaces, so that distinction is less strict.

 Exercise 1.1.2
 """"""""""""""

-How to implement a *stack* by a simply linked list where the operations and `pop` operations are done at **end of list**?
+How would you implement a *stack* using a singly linked list where the `push` and `pop` operations are done at the **end of the list**?
 Is this solution efficient?
-Argue.
+Justify your answer.

 .. answer::

     In practice, on the exam, you will need to implement it!
-Remind students that they need to do more that they need to do more than just understand the general idea.
+Remind students that they need to do more than just understand the general idea.
 This is a good exercise to do yourself in IntelliJ.

 Exercise 1.1.3
 """"""""""""""

 What are the possible implementations for a stack?
 By consulting the Java API documentation, describe the implementation of a stack by the class `java.util.Stack`.
-Go to the source code of the implementation `java.util.Stack` (crtl+B from IntelliJ).
+Go to the source code of the implementation `java.util.Stack` (Ctrl+B from IntelliJ).

 Why do you think Java developers chose this implementation (hint: argue about memory and garbage collection)?